What is a patent foramen ovale?

 How is it diagnosed?

-The best test for diagnosing a patent foramen ovale is a transesophageal echocardiogram.
-It uses sound waves (ultrasound) and a computer to look at your heart.
+The best test for a patent foramen ovale is a transesophageal echocardiogram.
+This test uses sound waves (ultrasound) and a computer to look at your heart.
 During the test a small amount of fluid is injected into your veins.
 The fluid contains tiny bubbles that are detected by the echocardiogram.
 This helps your healthcare provider see how blood is flowing in the heart.

 How is it treated?